Samsung/tizen-docs/docs/platform/developing/flashing-rpi.md

     2. Provide the required information such as target, local paths to boot and platform image, and so on.

-       -   Profile name: Enter a profile name, for example, Rpi4_Headed_Profile
+       -   **Profile name**: Enter a profile name, for example, Rpi4_Headed_Profile
-       -   Target: RPI4_HEADED
-       -   Boot image or platform image: The local paths of the boot and platform images, which you download from [Prerequisites](#prerequisites).
+       -   **Target**: Select the board and image type from the drop-down list.
+For example : RPI4_HEADED
+       -   **Boot image**: Browse for the Tizen Boot image available on your hard drive.
+You must select proper images depending on the board.
+[Downlaod Guide](#download-binaries)
+       -   **platform image**: Browse for the Tizen Platform image available on your hard drive.
+You must select proper images depending on the board.
+[Downlaod Guide](#download-binaries)
-       -   RPM bundles:
+       -   **RPM bundles**:
             - Add the bundle directory to the Bundles panel.
             - Use this to install wifi-plugin.
 Download using [Installing Drivers](#installing-drivers).
 Unzip and add path to 32 bit rpm or 64 bit rpm according to image to install.
             - Leave blank if no rpm installation required.
-       -   WiFi: Enter id and password to connect to wifi.
-(Wifi-plugin installation is required)
+       -   **WiFi**: Enter id and password to connect to wifi.
+(Wifi-plugin installation is required).
+If wifi or ethernet is not required, you can clear the check box.
-       -   Ethernet:
+       -   **Ethernet**:
             -   IP: 192.168.1.11
             -   Gateway: 192.168.1.2
             -   Subnet: 255.255.255.0
             -   Primary DNS Server: 127.0.0.1

     3. Click **OK** to save.

 2. Select the SD card on which you want to burn Tizen:
     1. Insert your SD Card into your computer.
-    2. Select the appropriate SD Card from the drop-down list (for example, `/dev/sdx` on Ubuntu and `F:` on Windows).
+    2. Select the appropriate SD Card from the drop-down list.
+For Example, `/dev/sdx` on Ubuntu and `F:` on Windows.

-        > **Note**
+        > [!NOTE]
         >
         > Currently, the USB SD card reader is only supported.
 The internal PC SD slot is not supported.
         > Also, if the **Select Drive** does not show anything, detach and insert the SD card again into the computer, or close and restart IOT Setup Manager.

 3. Burn Tizen on your SD Card:
     -   Click **Burn** to burn Tizen to your SD Card.
-This takes about two minutes to complete.
+This takes about two minutes to complete and you may have to enter your supervisor password, which is required to access the SD card.

+#### Precaution while flashing image

+-   While creating or editing a profile, ensure that the boot images, platform images, and the rpms (if selected) match the target device.
+-   Ensure that there are no white spaces in the boot image, platform image, and the rpm folder paths.
+-   Place RPMs in a separate directory, which does not contain any other files or directories and select the directory path for creating the profile.

+#### IoT Setup Manager Features

+-   **Saved Profiles:** You can save and retrieve the configuration profiles for easy flashing.
+-   **Three Steps Flashing:**
+    1. Select the profile.
+    2. Select your SD Card.
+    3. Click **Burn**.
+-   **Automatic Network Connection:** You can enter the Wi-Fi (SSID and password) or the Ethernet (static information) details to allow the device to automatically connect to the local network upon startup.

 ## Setting up Raspberry Pi 3 or 4